Outdoor Garden Heaters

 Of course, you also have to consider the time of the year.
 If you live in Barcelona you probably only need some light patio heaters for your balcony in Winter.

-If you need a UK patio heater, the calculation of 20x will work in the spring and autumn.
+If you need a patio heater, the calculation of 20x will work in the spring and autumn.
 If you are looking to cover a cold winter, and you have an unsheltered patio with no cover, you may need to go up to 30-40x.

 3. Electric Vs Gas Heaters